kuzn5298/kuzn.dev/content/projects/ConduitAngular/index.md

 ## Learning Objective

 This project is an opportunity to strengthen my skills in [Angular](https://angular.dev/) development, with a focus on modern features, [RxJS](https://rxjs.dev/) for reactive programming, and [Angular Router](https://angular.dev/guide/routing) for managing complex navigation flows.
 In the second version, I plan to redesign the application using [Angular Material](https://material.angular.io/) to improve user experience and learn to work with a component library.
+I also want to try modern browser APIs, like the [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).

 ## Key Features